Sayings:

 Conversation Starters:

-Learning to Learn - Scaffolding
+Learning to Learn to learn- Scaffolding

 Every toss breaks a rut.
 R.U.T.T.